QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 ### ***Heap***
 #### Definition:
 - completeness: Every level (except last) completely filled.
 Nodes on bottom level are as far left as possible.
-- heap order: maxHeap: every element <= its parent, but nigger element can be deeper in the tree
+- heap order: maxHeap: every element <= its parent, but bigger element can be deeper in the tree

 #### What you need to know:
 - used to implement priority queue